geneeblack/graphql_model_mapper/README.md

 Initially, you will not have any models exposed as GraphQL types.
 To expose a model you can add the following macro attributes to your model definition:

-    graphql_query   # to generate a GraphQL query object (and associatied GraphQL input/output types) for the model graphql_create  # to generate a GraphQL create mutation object (and its associatied GraphQL input/output types) for the model graphql_delete  # to generate a GraphQL delete mutation object (and its associatied GraphQL input/output types) for the model graphql_update  # to generate a GraphQL update mutation object (and its associatied GraphQL input/output types) for the model
+    graphql_query   # to generate a GraphQL query object (and associated GraphQL input/output types) for the model graphql_create  # to generate a GraphQL create mutation object (and its associated GraphQL input/output types) for the model graphql_delete  # to generate a GraphQL delete mutation object (and its associated GraphQL input/output types) for the model graphql_update  # to generate a GraphQL update mutation object (and its associated GraphQL input/output types) for the model

 The default input/output types generated for the model are based on the following settings (which may be overriden by initializing GraphqlModelMapper::GRAPHQL_DEFAULT_TYPES in you own initializer.
 Note that the query and delete mutation do not have an input type defined since they currently generated internally: